d-morrison/IntroStatActivities/10-regression.Rmd

 * Regression line

-To review these concepts see Chapters 3 and 7 in the textbook.
+To review these concepts, see Chapters 3 and 7 in the textbook.

 ## Hand dexterity